digitallinguistics/app/.github/CONTRIBUTING.md

 The list of tests above is ordered from quickest / least computationally expensive to slowest / most computationally expensive.

 ```
-fast / cheap <----------------------------> slow / expensive
+fast / cheap <------------> slow / expensive

-unit <--- component --- integration --- E2E ---> performance
+unit <--- component --- E2E ---> performance
 ```

 Since tests on the lower end of this continuum are quick and easy to write and run, you should write as many of your tests on the unit testing end of the continuum as possible.
-This will create what is known as the "testing pyramid", with many tiny unit / component tests, fewer integration tests, and a small number of E2E / performance tests.
+This will create what is known as the "testing pyramid", with many tiny unit / component tests and a small number of E2E / performance tests.

 Cypress tests can either be run programmatically (from the command line), or by using an interactive interface which allows you to watch the tests interact with the app, rerun, and debug those tests.